Codeus-Community/ai-simple-console-chat/README.md

-# AI Simple Console Chat Task
+# AI Chat Completion Task

 A Python implementation task for building a chat application using AI API with both synchronous and streaming completions.

 ## 🎯 Task Overview

 Implement a command-line chat application that communicates with the AI API.
-You'll need to complete the missing methods in `client.py` and `app.py` following the provided TODO instructions.
+You'll need to complete the missing methods in `clients` folder and `app.py` following the provided TODO instructions.

-## Branches:
-- `main` here is the task with small descriptions of what to do
-- `with-more-details` here is present super detailed instructions of what you need to do
-- `completed` here is completed version of the task, use it if you completely stuck

 ## 🎓 Learning Goals